slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On surrendering, forgiveness and revenge

 <!--
+> *"When we are no longer able to change a situation, we are challenged to change ourselves."
+-- Victor Frankl
+> *"Violence is the last refuge of the incompetent.*
+-- Isaac Asimov*

 - Surrendering to constant reinvention.
 - letting go allows progress. letting things happen instead of trying things to happen.
-> *"When we are no longer able to change a situation, we are challenged to change ourselves."
--- Victor Frankl
 - if you don't reconcile you're postponing war. nem todos os problemas se resolvem c o tempo.
 - ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there's no finishing line. motinvation is what happens when you're not afraid. you reject yourself with your explantaion of what happened.
-- violence is the last refuge of teh incompetent -- isaac asivov -->
+-->

 > *"It only hurts when you don’t have time to prepare for the fall."